Proxy Controls and Panel Data

+We suggest estimation and inference procedures based on our identification results.
+Our methods are fully non-parametric, they allow for continuous treatments and identification of causal effects conditional on continuous observable covariates.
+The procedures can be applied in both cross-sectional and panel settings.
+The estimation method is based on series regression, and therefore it also suggests a flexible parametric method if the number of series terms is simply held fixed rather than allowed to grow with the sample size.

+We establish consistency and a convergence rate for our estimator under our identifying assumptions and primitive conditions of the kind employed in the literature on standard nonparametric regression.
+We give conditions under which our estimator can be asymptotically approximated by a Gaussian process.
+We develop a method for constructing uniform confidence bands that is based on the multiplier bootstrap and a related specification test.

-To demonstrate the usefulness of our methodology we apply it to two very different real world data problems.
+To demonstrate the usefulness of our methodology we apply it to two very different real-world data problems.
+We use data from the Panel Survey of Income Dynamics (PSID) to estimate a structural Engel curve for food.
 We revisit the empirical setting of \citet{Fruehwirth2016} who use data from the Early Childhood Longitudinal Study of Kindergartners (ECLS-K) to estimate the causal impact of grade retention on the performance of US students in cognitive tests.
-We use their data to estimate some of the same counterfactual objects using our methods.
-While the ECLS-K provides four periods of panel data, we use this setting to demonstrate the application of our methods to cross-sectional data.

-In addition, we use data from the Panel Survey of Income Dynamics (PSID) to estimate a structural Engel curve for food.
-In this case our analysis is premised upon a Markov-type serial dependence restriction.

-To summarize, our contribution is fourfold.
-We provide new results for identification with proxy controls that apply to both the cross-sectional and panel settings.
-We show that in dynamic panel settings our conditional independence restrictions follow from conditions on the serial dependence structure.
-We propose a novel estimation method based on our identification results and establish convergence rates under primitive conditions.
-Finally, we use our methodology to estimate causal objects in two separate empirical settings.